 If your skis or board are used or borrowed, be sure they’re tuned (waxed, with the bindings adjusted to your weight and ability to prevent injuries) and ready to go.
 If there’s not a ski shop in your area, plan on getting it done as soon as you arrive in town (resorts are used to providing a quick turnaround).
 Bottom line: it’s tough losing a morning dealing with gear issues when you could be on the slopes.
 The Limelight Hotel has a ski valet working from 7-2pm, and 2-6pm, who can make tuning arrangements including pick-up/drop-off.

 If you have your own boots (new, used, or rentals), be sure to do what you can to break them in/get them adjusted to your feet before you leave home.
 Wear your boots and ski socks around the house.
-It may sound silly, but it’s important to practice walking before you actually get on snow and ice.
+It may sound silly, but it’s important to practice walking before you actually get on snow and ice for the first time.

 Invest in a pair of “after-ski” boots (not classic Uggs…I love mine too, but they’re worthless on snow and ice and in damp conditions).
 You’re going to need something sturdy and waterproof, with excellent traction (also, nothing screams “tourist” like inappropriate footwear).
 That said, donning a pair of on-trend, winter-appropriate shoes for a night out is always in style, but no one will look at you twice if you keep your after-ski footwear on.

-I’m devoted to Sorel’s, which last forever, never go out of style, and keep feet warm and dry.
-Regardless of your gender, consider investing in a traction device like Yaktrax, which slip-over your shoes.
+I’m devoted to SOREL’s functional yet fashionable shoes, which last forever, never go out of style, and keep feet warm and dry.
+Regardless of your gender, consider investing in a traction device like Yaktrax , which slip-over your shoes.
 They’re also a necessity if you’re a runner or hiker and plan to hit the road or trail on your trip.